-Technical Assistance Meeting Technical Assistance for the fiscal year 2021 - 2024 Postsecondary Perkins Local Application will be conducted on March 10, 2020, from 10:00 a.m. - 3:00 p.m. at the Crowne Plaza in Springfield, IL.
-ICQ and Programmatic Risk Assessment The Internal Control Questionnaire (ICQ) and the Programmatic Risk Assessment will be made available in late spring.
-These will need to be completed by May 30, 2020.
-Application Due Date May 1, 2020 - 5:00 p.m.
-Submission Method All Local Application documents must be submitted via email to cte@iccb.state.il.us with the subject line, "COLLEGE NAME, FY2021 - 2024 Local Application."
-Submission Questions Please issue all questions to either your ICCB Perkins liaison or to cte@iccb.state.il.us .
-Extension Requests Extension Requests will be considered on a case-by-case basis.
-To considered for an extension, a written request should be emailed cte@iccb.state.il.us by April 15 th .
-Granted extensions will not exceeve days from May 1 st (the Application due date).
-Applicate received after the deadline, without an approved extension, will not guaranteed approval by July 1, 2020.
-Verification of Submission A confirmation email will be sent to the Perkins contact upon receipt of the Application by May 6, 2020.
+Technical Assistance Meeting Technical Assistance for the fiscal year 2023 Postsecondary Perkins Local Application will be conducted virtually on March 9, 2022, from $1:00 \text{ p.m.} - 4:00 \text{ p.m.}$ ICQ and Programmatic Risk Assessment The Internal Control Questionnaire (ICQ) and the Programmatic Risk Assessment will be made available in late spring.
+These will need to be completed by May 30, 2022 .
+Application Due Date May 13, 2022 - 11:30 p.m.
+Submission Method All Local Application documents must be submitted through the AmpliFund Grant Management System.
+Submission Questions Please issue all questions to either your ICCB Perkins liaison or to ICCB.cte@illinois.gov .
+Extension Requests The AmpliFund System will not allow late grant applications .
+If your grant submission is not received by 11:30 p.m. on May 13, 2022, this will create a number of problems with accepting your application.
+Verification of Submission A confirmation email will be sent to the Perkins contact confirming the download of the Application by ICCB staff by May 19, 2022 .
 Review Process Applications will be reviewed by a team of ICCB staff.
-After the review ICCB staff will then contact the college to: 1. request more specific information, clarification and/or supporting data; or 2. confirm that the proposal has been approved as submitted.
-NOTE: Expenditures may not begin until the college received approval of their submitted Application and shall not begin before July 1, 2020.
+After the review, ICCB staff will then contact the college to: request more specific information, clarification and/or supporting data; or confirm that the proposal has been approved as submitted.
+NOTE: Expenditures may not begin until the Uniform Grant Agreement is execute and shall not begin before July 1, 2022.
 Approval Upon approval, the ICCB will issue a Notice of State Award and a Grant Agreement to the college that details specific award information and includes all required assurances and certifications.
-This agreement must be signed by the college president or authorized signatory and returned to Patrick Walwer, patrick.c.walwer@illinois.gov , in order to activate the grant.
+This agreement must be signed by the college president or authorized signatory and returned to ICCB.grantpayments@illinois.gov in order to activate the grant.